micahasowata/programming/README.md

-## mdocs
+# programming

-documenting my ppp3 by stroustrup journey
+repo for ppp3